The Seeker's Guide to Peyote

 - In Europe, cultivating peyote is generally legal, but its use as a psychedelic is illegal.

 - In Australia, peyote can be cultivated legally in Victoria and New South Wales, but not in other states.
 Its use as a psychedelic is illegal.

-For many people, the time just after their first peyote experience feels like a new beginning.
-The world may feel refreshed, or you may feel as if some of your demons or troubles have been exposed and cleansed.
-You may have been given a new purpose in life; or perhaps just reminded of the one you’ve always had.
+The period after your first peyote experience can feel like a fresh start.
+With a new perspective on the world, you may feel like your previous troubles have been cleansed and you have a new purpose – or be reminded of the one you’ve always had.

 How do you pronounce "peyote"?

 Peyote is widely available to order on online ethnobotanical shops.
 However, you should consider two things before buying:

 Firstly, is peyote legal to grow where you are?
 Some countries allow possession and growing of peyote, while in others it's illegal (see more in the Legality section of this guide).